Sonya-J00/US_Accidents_ML_Project/README.md

 - The images used for the gallery page were taken from this other open-source site

 ## Acknowledgements (optional)
-* Thank the people who provided support through this project.
+* I would like to thank Neil and Vasi for their help and support